-Under Netflix’s password-sharing rules it’s fine for multiple people to use and share one account provided they live together.
-So if you’re a family or a friendship group that lives together in the same home you’re golden; you can keep sharing your account as one Household.
+Under Netflix’s updated password-sharing rules, it’s fine for multiple people to use and share one account, provided they all live together.
+So if you’re a family or a friendship group that lives together under the same roof your viewing won't be affected.
+You can keep sharing your account as one household.

-When the new restrictions are rolled out to your region, you’ll be asked to set a “primary location”, which Netflix will likely determine based on your device’s IP address (for more on that jump to the ‘How will Netflix stop password sharing?’ section below).
-Once this primary location is set, people who don’t live at it will have three options.
+Under the new restrictions introduced in May 2023, you’ll be asked to set a “primary location”, which Netflix will likely determine based on your device’s IP address (for more on that jump to the ‘How will Netflix stop password sharing?’ section below).
+Once this primary location is set, people who don’t live there will have three options.

-- Option 2: sign up for their own private Netflix account
+- Option 2: sign up and pay for their own private Netflix account

 - Option 3: pay an additional fee and become an “extra member” to the existing account

 This extra member feature does offer a few benefits.
 Chief among them is that the fee is cheaper than paying for a standalone Standard or Premium subscription – but it also comes with a few restrictions.

 Firstly, it’s only available if the primary account is subscribed to the Standard or Premium tier.
 Secondly, a Standard subscription can only have one extra member, while a Premium account can only have two extra members.

 So you can't add unlimited friends and family to any paid account, even if they're willing to stump up as extra members.